PFCal-dev/HGCTPGPerformance/README.md

 * `efficiency`: study of efficiencies (including turn-ons)
 * `rate`: study of trigger rates
 * `bandwidth`: study of the bandwidth between layers of the TPG system
+* `utilities`: general utility functions
+* `plotting`: plotting functions and style definitions

 This code is used from scripts located in the `scripts` directory.
-Right now, only an empty exemple script is given.
+The scripts currently available are:
+* `runResolution.py`: energy and position resolution plots
+* `turnon.py`: turnon plot